• Genre: First Person, Puzzle, Thriller

 The story in short

 The narrative follows Nora Balaam, the owner of Balaam Manor.
-Starting with her upbringing where she was born into a poor Catholic family.
-She was mentored by the church's organist as she had fallen in love with the instrument.
+Nora was born into a poor Catholic family.
+The church's organist mentored her as she had fallen in love with the instrument.

-As she grew older she fought to make music into her career.
+As she grew up, she fought to make music into her career.
 After many years of hard work, she became a professional solo pianist.
-However, in the 1880s a woman with such success was generally frowned upon.
+However, in the 1880s, a woman with such success was generally frowned upon.
 She was attacked and lost the motor skills in her hands, ending her career.

-Years later she was tricked into signing a deal with the devil in what she thought was a dream.
+Years later, she was tricked into signing a deal with the devil in what she thought was a dream.
 Her hands healed, and her career got back on track.
 However, when the time came for her to give birth to her first child, the demon Mammon soon appeared demanding sacrifice for the devil's services.
-She refused and in turn, Mammon slaughtered her and her husband and claimed the child.
-Nora's soul was to be forever trapped in the manor.
+She refused, and in turn, Mammon slaughtered her and her husband and claimed their child.
+Nora's soul was to be forever trapped at the manor.

 Just a reference